 Why are these 5 types of emails important for you to know about?

-Because you own your email list — unlike your social media accounts.
-You have complete control over your emails and aren’t subject to the changing winds of algorithms.
-Email builds customer loyalty and that leads to more consistent sales.
-Plus, these will help you add value and contribute to your clients while increasing your ability to make sales without having to individually nurture every single lead yourself.
+Because you own your email list — unlike your social media accounts, you have complete control over your emails and aren’t subject to the changing winds of algorithms.
+As a result, email builds customer loyalty, and that leads to more consistent sales.
+Plus, these will help you add value and contribute to your clients while increasing your ability to make sales without having to nurture every single lead yourself individually.

 Sound good?
 Let’s get started.

 EMAIL MARKETING STATS WEDDING PROS NEED TO KNOW

 Many wedding pros overlook email as a way to reach local couples because they think “my list isn’t big enough.”
 But did you know, on average, email marketing has an average ROI of 122%?
 This means the size of your list doesn’t really matter.
 If you’re consistently emailing 5 people, that’s 5 opportunities to connect with customers down the road.